The Long Island serial killer's dump site

 Jessica Taylor LISK

-On March 29th, 2011, investigators discovered a skull, a forearm, and two hands in this area off Ocean Parkway.
-The killer had deposited the remains about 1,100 yards away from the site where the "Asian Male" was found.
+On March 29th, 2011, investigators discovered a skull and two hands in this area off Ocean Parkway.
+The killer had deposited the remains about 1,100 yards east of the site where the "Asian Male" was found.

-DNA analysis proved that the remains belonged to a sex worker named Jessica Taylor, who went missing in July of 2003.
-Shortly after her disappearance, Jessica's torso was found close to Halsey Manor Road in Manorville, New York.
+DNA tests proved that the remains belonged to a sex worker named Jessica Taylor, whose torso was found at the end of an access road in Manorville in July 2003.

 In Taylor's case, it seems as though LISK went to great lengths to try and conceal her identity.
-Not only did he dismember her and dump her remains in two different places, he also attempted to remove a tattoo from her torso.
+Not only did he dismember her body and dump her remains in two separate places, he also attempted to remove a tattoo from her torso.

 Valerie Mack and Baby Doe